-There are faiths in the world which adhere to “keeping the Law”, exactly what does that mean?
+There are faiths in the world that adhere to “keeping the Law”, exactly what does that mean?
 When asked the question do you keep the Law, the individual is asking do you keep the Law of Moses which was given at Mt.
 Sinai.
 You can find details to this in the book of Exodus chapter 20 in which God gives the children of Israel commandments to observe.

 It’s worth mentioning that while most recognise this as “The Ten Commandments” in actuality there are 613 commandments God gave at Mt.
 Sinai, the Ten Commandments are a condensed version of all the 613 commandments.

 An important question to ask is are Christians are required to keep the Law?
-To clear up any confusion in regards to the topic at hand, I will be straight forward in saying, New Testament Christians we are not required to “keep the Law” allow me to explain.
+To clear up any confusion in regards to the topic at hand, I will be straightforward in saying, New Testament Christians we are not required to “keep the Law” allow me to explain.

 The Purpose Of The Law